Certified randomness in tight space: Appendix A: Contextual fraction and signalling fraction

 In the device-independent approach, it is thus crucial to examine all acceptable HVMs, i.e.\ all HVMs that are compatible with the underlying theory and the description of the experimental setup we implement, to bound the power of the eavesdropper.
 In particular, in the case of certified randomness, an HVM decomposition describes the eavesdropper's ability to predict the outputs of an experiment.
 In the case of a multi-partite game implemented in a space-like separated manner, all the behaviours of the HVMs must for instance be no-signalling (the term parameter-independent' is sometimes used instead, when talking about hidden-variable properties~\cite{EBMM2022Corrected}).
 Under these conditions, non-contextuality is equivalent to perfect predictability, because any non-contextual behaviour can be decomposed into no-signalling deterministic behaviours~\cite{Fine1982Hidden}.

 The constraint that the elements of the HVM are no-signalling can be replaced by an upper-bound on their signalling fraction, if one has reasons to believe that the physical setup underlying the examined behaviour allows some flow of information between the physical components implementing the measurements of each context, but only in a limited amount.
 Indeed, crosstalk between the components, which happens at the physical level, is related to signalling at the level of the behaviours.
+We assume here that the amount of signalling allowed at the hidden-variable level $\sigma$ is not greater than the signalling $\SF_{\ell}$ observed in the estimated behaviour, which we define in the following way: we look for decompositions of the form $p = s \cdot p' + (1-s)\cdot p''$, for which $p'$ is contained in $\mathsf{NPA}_{\ell} \subseteq \mathcal{NS}$, the $\ell$-th level of the NPA hierarchy~\cite{NPA2007Bounding, NPA2008Convergent}, which approximates the set of behaviours achievable by performing quantum measurements on quantum states.
+The set $\mathsf{NPA}_{\ell}$ is a strict subset of the no-signalling space.
+We project into $\mathsf{NPA}_{\ell}$ rather than into $\mathcal{NS}$ because a no-signalling but supra-quantum behaviour can also be achieved by a signalling and quantum behaviour.
+Similarly to Eq.\ \ref{def:SF}, we can thus decompose $p$ as